ceph/ceph.io/src/en/news/blog/2022/v16-2-10-pacific-released/index.md

   provided native CephFS access to their users.

-- A regression made it possible to dereference a null pointer for for s3website requests that don't refer to a bucket resulting in an RGW segfault.
+- A regression made it possible to dereference a null pointer for s3website requests that don't refer to a bucket resulting in an RGW segfault.

 ## Changelog